Retirement

 Economists expect inflation to moderate gradually through 2026, but structural challenges remain.
 The aging population will keep pressure on healthcare and housing costs, while shrinking workforces limit productivity growth.
 Even if the Fed nudges rates lower later this year, fiscal imbalances and geopolitical risks could keep real yields relatively low compared to earlier decades.

 The retirement-planning industry is pivoting accordingly.
 Expect to see greater emphasis on longevity risk management — dynamic withdrawal strategies, personalized income portfolios, and digital financial tools that adapt projections in real time.
-Robo-advisors are already integrating “inflation stress testing” to help clients visualize how rising costs could change their retirement horizon.
+Robo-advisors are already integrating “inflation stress testing” to help clients visualize how rising costs could change their retirement horizon, a capability now offered by platforms including Betterment and Wealthfront.

 Still, financial analysts agree on one point: the next decade will reward agility over complacency.
 Regular plan reviews, diverse income sources, and smarter tax coordination will matter more than chasing the highest short-term returns.